Amed Rosario Player Props: Guardians vs. Nationals

 Nationals Pitching Rankings

-- The pitching staff for the Nationals has a collective 7.1 K/9, the second-worst in MLB.
+- The pitching staff for the Nationals has a collective 6.9 K/9, the worst in the league.

-- The Nationals have a 4.80 team ERA that ranks 21st across all league pitching staffs.
+- The Nationals have a 4.88 team ERA that ranks 22nd among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.